 NHS / Care workers: Monday to Saturday 6am to 7am and Sunday 9am to 9:30am

 Elderly / Vulnerable: Use the online Doorstep Deliveries service if you live within 10 miles of a store.
 Call 0345 611 6111 and select option 5

 NHS / Care workers: Monday to Saturday 7:30am to 8am

 Elderly / Vulnerable: Monday, Wednesday and Friday 8am to 9am

 Tesco (excluding Express stores)

-NHS / Care workers: Priority store and checkout access
+NHS / Care workers: Priority store entry and checkout access

 Volunteer Shopping Cards

-These shopping / gift cards can make it easier for family, friends or volunteers to pick up essential items for people who prefer to stay at home, during the coronavirus situation.
+These shopping / gift cards can make it easier for family, friends or volunteers to pick up essential items for people who prefer to stay at home, during the coronavirus pandemic.